 Product Owner – represents client interests and orders the work for a complex problem into a Product Backlog.
 Core responsibility – communication.

-Scrum Team – cross-functional team of professionals that self-organize to turn a selection of the work into an Increment of value during a Sprint.
+Scrum Team – a cross-functional team of professionals that self-organize to turn a selection of the work into an Increment of value during a Sprint.
 Core responsibility – delivering value.

-Scrum Master – facilitates the Scrum application and helps easy the organizational transition.
+Scrum Master – facilitates the Scrum application and helps ease the organizational transition.
 Core responsibility – Scrum application.